-- This report explains the information contained within the ORR's Estimates of Station Usage data set (Station Usage 2013-14.xlsx) and provides guidance on the methodology followed during the process of creating this file for the financial year 2013/14 and a summary of the validation checks undertaken as part of the production process. - 2.
-The Estimates of Station Usage data set (referred to in the rest of this report as "Station Usage data set") consists of estimates of the total numbers of people: - Travelling from or to the station (entries & exits); and - Interchanging at the station (interchanges). - 3.
-Information is given for all the national rail stations in England, Scotland, and Wales based on tickets sales data.
+- This report explains the information contained within the Office of Rail and Road's (ORR) Estimates of Station Usage dataset ('Estimates of Station Usage 1415.xlsx') and provides guidance on the methodology followed during the process of creating this file for the financial year 2014/15.
+It also includes a summary of the validation checks undertaken as part of the production process. - 2.
+The Estimates of Station Usage dataset (referred to in the rest of this report as "Station Usage dataset") consists of estimates of the total numbers of people: - Travelling from or to the station (entries & exits); and - Interchanging at the station (interchanges). - Information is given for all the national rail stations in England, Scotland, and Wales based on tickets sales data.
 These results are the most recent in a series produced for the ORR since 1997/98 and the spreadsheet is in a similar format to those previously published. - 4.
 Station Usage data is generated from the Origin Destination Matrix (ODM), a comprehensive matrix of rail flows throughout England, Scotland and Wales, also produced by Steer Davies Gleave, and based on data produced for the MOIRA2 rail planning tool which itself is derived from LENNON, the rail industry's ticketing and revenue system.
 This does place some limitations on the data which users should be aware of and these are detailed in this report.